About this listing

 Our quiet neighborhood is in the heart of the action.
 Easy walk, bike or Uber access to clubs, restaurants, parks, the arts and a skipping stone throw to the hike/bike trail on Lady Bird Lake.
 Private entrance studio apartment, tall windows and ceiling, screen porch, shiatsu massage chair.

-The location is super convenient; rated by Walk Score as very walkable, good transit and very bikeable.
+Our location is super convenient; rated by Walk Score as very walkable, good transit and very bikeable.

 • One block to Barton Springs Road and El Alma, a fabulous interior Mexican restaurant with outdoor patio overlooking the city and happy hour seven days a week.
 Walking distance to lots of other great restaurants and clubs too.